Babysitter Who Filmed Himself Sexually Abusing Toddler Gets 60 Years In Prison

 Barber was eventually arrested by police on Dec.
 18, 2013.
 The arrest came after a man who bought an old mobile phone from Barber found child pornography on the device and handed it over to the police.

 Shaw was sentenced to 45-years in prison back in 2014 in another state where he was also charged with assuming the identity of his dead brother.
-At his sentencing, the mother of the child has confronted him.
+At his sentencing, the mother of the child confronted him.

 “How dare you violate a child?
 How dare you do that to a child or anyone?
 I pray that you don’t feel what those children felt where you’re at.”

-Shaw was also ordered to pay $100,000 in restitution to the child victim in Nevada.
+Shaw was also ordered to pay $100,000 in restitution to the victim in Nevada.

 [Featured Image By Katya Shut/Shutterstock]